Arts May 04 Daniel Kraus' 'Angel Down' and Bess Wohl's 'Liberation' are among Pulitzer winners in the arts By Hillel Italie, Associated Press

-Arts Apr 09 ‘The Handmaid’s Tale’ stars on the evolution of their characters as series reaches its end By Jeffrey Brown, Lena I. Jackson
+Arts Apr 09 Watch 6:54 'The Handmaid's Tale' stars on the evolution of their characters as series reaches its end "The Handmaid’s Tale" began as a novel read by several generations and has been turned into a film and an opera.
+Then, beginning in 2017, a hit series on Hulu that is now coming to its conclusion.
+Senior arts correspondent… By Jeffrey Brown, Lena I. Jackson

 Arts Apr 07 Watch 8:18 Noah Wyle on the authenticity of 'The Pitt' and what makes it successful Max's medical drama The Pitt has its season finale this Thursday.
 The show tackles urgent issues like the impact of gun violence, hospital staffing shortages and the lasting effects of the pandemic.
 It has earned praise from both audiences and… By Geoff Bennett, Lena I. Jackson